 Prefer a smoother gravy?
 Simply pour through a sieve to remove the onions before serving.

-Find Vegetarian Christmas Food Ideas and Last Minute Essentials at SPAR
+Find Vegetarian Christmas Dinner Ideas and Any Last Minute Essentials at SPAR

 Find your local SPAR